Yourtown Winner Sold Properties: Market Performance & Tax Implications

 Affiliate Disclosure

-Win A Home is a directory of Australian licensed charity lotteries.
-We earn revenue when readers click the Enter Draw button and purchase tickets through our links.
-This does not affect ticket prices, odds, or prize values.
-All lottery operators featured here are registered with the ACNC and state gaming authorities.
-We recommend independent research and professional tax/legal advice before purchasing tickets or claiming prizes.
+Win A Home lists Australian licensed charity lotteries.
+We earn money when you click and buy tickets.
+This does not change ticket prices or odds.
+All lotteries here are registered with ACNC and state gaming bodies.
+Do your own research.
+Get tax advice before buying tickets.